whizzter/coco-pg/README.md

 This library is built to be a slim but succint wrapper of the pg PostgreSQL driver.
+A sibling library for SQLite exists for smaller prototypes at [coco-sqlite](https://github.com/whizzter/coco-sqlite).

 A simple pooled example would look something like this:
 ```js